dmytroony/learning/docker/docker_crash/README.md

 - Provides a higher-level, more human-readable configuration format
 - Code that defines how your services should run
 - Code can be versioned
-- By defaukt, Compose sets up a single network for an app
+- By default, Compose sets up a single network for an app
 - Communication via container name
 - But option to specify your own networks with the top-level "networks" key